niranjan94/show-java/README.md

 An apk decompiler for android.
 Build on Android Studio 1.3 Preview with gradle 2.2.1.

+> The current GitHub master branch is ahead of the Play Store version and maybe unstable/incomplete at some points.

 [![Get Show Java on Google Play](https://developer.android.com/images/brand/en_generic_rgb_wo_45.png)](https://play.google.com/store/apps/details?id=com.njlabs.showjava "Get Show Java on Google Play")

 ## About ##